 Helpful self prep websites:

 Special accommodations are available for those who qualify.
-Please contact Career Services and Testing at least a 60 days in advance to fill out appropriate request forms.
 Forms and guides for accomodations can be found at the GED website.
 Some accommodations are available that do not require documentation.
 Check with the testing office regarding these aids prior to the test date.
 Click here to access a helpful pdf on GED Accommodations

 Grading, Score Reports and Certificates